-No matter how pretty the house is now, if it’s a mess or we’re grumpy from a bad day or we’re too hard on ourselves for the house not meeting every grand expectation (It’s still too small!
-I need more storage space!), a home is only happy if we’re happy in our home, and that happy can be created without any physical change at all.
+No matter how pretty the house is now if it’s a mess or we’re grumpy from a bad day or we’re too hard on ourselves for the house not meeting every grand expectation (It’s still too small!
+I need more storage space!), a home is only happy if we’re happy in our home, and that happiness can be created without any physical change at all.

 It’s hard to see other people with big, beautiful, tidy homes and to not end up feeling bad that there isn’t enough time, money, or energy in the world to have all of those things in my home.

 I used to try to compensate for what my home lacked by adding things – stuff bought at stores like pillows, pretty objects, stuff for the walls – that didn’t really do anything but fill up space and I had nothing to show for it but continued lack of contentment.